nicolocarpignoli/subtitles-alert-bot/README.md

 #### Setting up

 - To run a local version of Subtitles Alert Bot you have first to [obtain a token](https://core.telegram.org/bots#3-how-do-i-create-a-bot) from Telegram
-- Set the `telegramBotToken` variable in `js/main.js` to the created `token`
+- Set the `telegramBotToken` variable in `js/main.js` to the new `token`
 - We used `MongoDB`as database.
-You first have to [install it and run it] (https://docs.mongodb.com/manual/installation/)
+You first have to [install it and run it](https://docs.mongodb.com/manual/installation/)
 - Configure your MongoDB local connection in `js/conf.js` (on `dbName` set your database name - `subtitlesAlertBot` as default).
 - Run the bot instance:  `sudo node main.js`
 - You're free to use any Telegram client you like and search for your bot instance name.
-Start the conversation with `/start`
+Start the conversation sending `/start` to the bot chat.

 ### Issue tracker and new features to develop